ycpcs/cs340-fall2014/assign/assign08.md

 * For statement lists, recursively generate code for each child statement
 * Nothing is required for var decl statements
-* For expression statements, recursively generate code for the expression, then either pop the result value off by emitting a `pop` instruction (if the expression statement does not have the `:last` property), or print it by emitting `syscall $println` (if the expression statement does have the `:last` property)
+* For expression statements, recursively generate code for the expression, then either pop the result value off by emitting a `pop` instruction (if the expression statement does not have the `:last` property), or print it by emitting `syscall $println` followed by `pop` (if the expression statement does have the `:last` property)
 * For binary operators other than `:op_assign`, recursively generate code for the two child sub-expressions, and then emit an appropriate arithmetic instruction (e.g., `add`, `sub`, `mul`, etc.)
-* For `:op_assign`, recursively emit code for the right-hand-side expression, the emit an `stlocal` expression to store the result in a local variable, using the value of the `:regnum` property of the identifier to know which MiniVM local variable to store into; also see the note below in the "Stack management" section
+* For `:op_assign`, recursively emit code for the right-hand-side expression, the emit an `stlocal` instruction to store the result in a local variable, using the value of the `:regnum` property of the identifier to know which MiniVM local variable to store into; also see the note below in the "Stack management" section
 * For `:int_literal` nodes, emit an `ldc_i` instruction to load the constant integer onto the operand stack
 * For `:identifier` nodes which appear in expressions, emit an `ldlocal` instruction, using the value of the `:regnum` property to know which MiniVM local variable to load from

 The `compile-unit` function is provided for you: it takes a complete augmented AST (with a `:unit` node as its root) and generates a complete MiniVM program for you.
-This function is necessary because some prologue and epilogue code is required: the prologue creates an initial stack frame, and the epilogue causes the MiniVM program to exit cleanly.
+This function is necessary because some prologue and epilogue code is required to form a complete MiniVM program: the prologue creates an initial stack frame, and the epilogue causes the MiniVM program to exit cleanly.

 When you test your code generator, you should do so by using the `compile-unit` function, e.g.